vishtantrik/WrangleTwitterData/README.md

 * Analysis and Visualization

 ## Documentation
-2 reports are included in the repository:
+2 reports are included in the "Reports" folder:
 * _act_report.pdf_ : Introduces the project and documents the aspects I explored in the data and some of the findings
 * _wrangle_report.pdf_ : Documents the steps followed in "wrangling"